NGONORMALIA/simple_shell/README.md

-# simple_shell
-For my project in simple shell
+this file is here to let everyone know more about my simple shell project in alx course